salcedoe/Dying_Taste_Cell_analysis/README.md

 # Dying Taste Cell analysis

-Scripts and sample data featured in our "Death in the taste bud:
+Scripts and sample data featured in our "Death in the Taste Bud:
 Morphological features of dying taste cells and implications for a novel role for Type I Cells."

 Courtney E. Wilson, Robert S. Lasher, Ernesto Salcedo, Ruibiao Yang, Yannick Dzowo, John C. Kinnamon, Thomas E. Finger.